gofer-engine/gofer-engine.github.io/developing-interface-channels-with-configs.md

 Alternatively to the OOP style channel building, you can also use the predated method to configure and run interface channels.

-_**NOTE**: Previously the default import `gofer` could be called as a function and passed directly the channel configurations such as `gofer(CHANNELS)`.
-Since `1.0.0` the default gofer can no longer be called as a function, but is instead a class and the `configs` method provides the backwards compatible functionality like: `gofer.configs(CHANNELS)`.
+_**NOTE**: Previously the default import `gofer` could be called as a function and passed directly to the channel configurations such as `gofer(CHANNELS)`.
+Since `1.0.0` the default gofer can no longer be called as a function but is instead a class and the `configs` method provides the backward compatible functionality like `gofer.configs(CHANNELS)`.

 If you are using TypeScript, the `ChannelConfig` type is the foundation for a Channel Config File.
-The Channel Config files, are JSON-like structured, but with the added support of adding functions for advance scripting needs and more complex channel configurations.
+The Channel Config files, are JSON-like structured, but with the added support of adding functions for advanced scripting needs and more complex channel configurations.

 - [TypeScript Generics](#forcing-a-config-style-with-generics)
 - [ID](#id)